 If a tumor doesn't respond to one chemotherapy drug regimen, a different combination of drugs may be used or it may be best to proceed with surgery.

 Neoadjuvant chemotherapy regimens are the same as the standard regimens used after surgery.
-Most are anthracycline- and taxane-based therapies.
+Most are anthracycline- or taxane-based therapies.

 For HER2-positive tumors, neoadjuvant therapy usually includes a combination of chemotherapy and the HER2-targeted therapy drugs trastuzumab (Herceptin) and pertuzumab (Perjeta).

 Learn more about chemotherapy drugs.